Russian Academy of Arts in Moscow

 Joining hands on 26th June 2001

-Finally last Tuesday, June 26th '01, about 150 people - Aurovilians, friends of Auroville, Russian artists and intellectuals, the US and Indian ambassadors, and representatives of four religious traditions - came together to join hands around the table and celebrate its consecration and the further breaking down of both literal and figurative walls.
+Finally on June 26th '01, about 150 people - Aurovilians, friends of Auroville, Russian artists and intellectuals, the US and Indian ambassadors, and representatives of four religious traditions - came together to join hands around the table and celebrate its consecration and the further breaking down of both literal and figurative walls.

 A permanent monument to peace and human unity